-Having the ability to keep the litter quite deep also means that there’s less smell – or at least to me there seems to be – than with a side-entry litter box.
+Having the ability to keep the litter quite deep also means that there’s less smell coming from the litter box – or at least to me there seems to be – than with a side-entry litter box.
 The cat pee is covered up almost completely – you can’t always tell if your cat’s done his or her business yet just by eyeballing it.
 I can often tell with poo, but again, not always.
 It just depends on how thorough my cat was.
 In a side-entry litter box, peering in, I could always tell if there was something to clean.
 There just wasn’t enough space for anything to be completely buried.
 Here there most certainly is.

 What else is there to say besides the fact that the thing is gorgeous?
 It barely looks like a litter box, looks more like a cute piece of cat furniture, or a storage box of some kind (besides the lid and the cat scooper of course).
 It’s sleek and pretty, and comes in different colours in case it makes no sense for you to buy the standard.
 I got white, which I’m glad I had the option to do, because I may not have bought a black one if that was the only colour option available – it just wouldn’t go with anything in my flat.

 All in all, I’m so happy I bought the Modkat Litter Box.
-It didn’t disappoint, and I expect it to on at least a couple fronts.
+It didn’t disappoint, and I expected it to on at least a couple fronts.
 It’s sturdy, reduces tracking, easy to clean, and my cat took to it almost immediately.
 I’m not the biggest fan of the price tag, but I’m glad to say that at least it’s lived up to my expectations after having bit the bullet and paid full retail for it.
 There’s nothing better than a cat product that actually works the way you’re expecting it to.